ai-traders/ide/README.md

  images are supported to provide such an environment.

 ## Features (specification)
-1. End user can run `ide <command>` and this will run a docker container and invoke a `command` inside.
+1. Run `ide <command>` which runs a docker container and invokes a `command` inside.
-1. End user can run `ide` and this will run a docker container interactively with default (set in Dockerfile) command invoked inside.
+1. Run `ide` which runs a docker container interactively with default (set in Dockerfile) command invoked inside.
-1. End user can use different docker images for different tasks.
-He can use different Idefiles for this purpose.
+1. Use different docker images for different tasks by the means of various Idefiles.

 ## Why
-1. For Continuous Integration: this moves out your project requirements from CI agents (only linux at this point) and workstation too.
-As a result CI agent does not even need mono, ruby, rake, chefdk, etc. because CI agent would never need to execute those commands locally, instead it would always spin-up docker container or vm and run commands there.
+1. For Continuous Integration: this moves out your project requirements from CI agents and workstation too.
+As a result CI agent does not even need mono, ruby, rake, chefdk, etc. It never needs to execute those commands locally.
+Instead it will always spin-up docker container or vm and run commands there.
 This means:
  * no need to update CI agent deployment whenever your project environment changes
  * CI agent needs only docker daemon and client, ide installed and secrets provisioned
 2. The docker image used as your project isolated environment can be reused across CI agents and workstations.

+Thanks to that, we close all configuration problems of a particular project type in a single IDE image.
+You should know what your IDE image is capable of, what secrets and configuration it needs.
+Forgetting identity or config files is one of the most frequent causes of failed CI jobs.
+Here we move this problem to the earlier CI stages.

 ## Usage
 Run it from bash terminal: